DNezzar/FEM-Linear-Solver/README.md

 **Files:**

-- *fem.py* : It is the Python input file where you have to specified the input parameters such as coordinates, element connectivity, ..., and where you will have the ouput (displacment ,strain, stress and graph)
+- *fem.py* : It is the Python input file where you have to specified the input parameters such as coordinates, element connectivity, ..., and where you will have the ouput (displacement ,strain, stress and graph)

 - *libmod.dll* : It is the library that comes with the *module.pyd* file